Eleanor writes on many topics, including parenting, single parenting, party and activity ideas, and career and home life.

-As you can see, we bought the house but it was in no way perfect.
+As you can see, we bought the house, but it was in no way perfect.
 We chose it based on the above advantages, plus a 'feeling' that there was a lot of potential.
-'Potential' is important, because it allows you to see in your mind what the house might, one day, be like.
+Potential is important, because it allows you to see in your mind what the house might, one day, be like.

-However, following the move I somehow lost sight of any potential, and instead focused on the comfortable little house we had left, that we had made 'all ours'.
-But that was counter-productive as it no longer met our needs.
+However, following the move, I somehow lost sight of any potential and instead focused on the comfortable little house we had left, that we had made 'all ours'.
+But that was counterproductive as it no longer met our needs.
 Plus, someone else was living in it.

-If you stick with the good points of your new house, you are more likely to find that, in time, you gradually come to love it.
+Bottom Line: If you stick with the good points of your new house, you are more likely to find that, in time, you gradually come to love it.
 Just try to focus on the reasons you bought it—they are still valid, after all.

-Try Not to Look Back at Your Old Home With Clouded Vision
+3. Try Not to Look Back at Your Old Home With Clouded Vision

 As already mentioned, if you chose to move, remember why.
 Those reasons are important, because your old house and/or situation probably hasn't changed.

 If you didn't have a choice, accept that and look to the future.
 There is no value in looking back—you can only put your energies into making the home you have now into the ideal living environment for you.
 It's surprising how much you can alter the feel of a home simply by changing a few points and by decorating or installing different flooring.

 Our main reason for moving was that our house was too small.
 One of our children didn't have a bedroom, and at weekends we were all literally on top of each other, creating irritation.
-The problem was, once we moved I conveniently forgot about that irritation because I had put my rose-coloured glasses on.
+The problem was, once we moved, I conveniently forgot about that irritation because I had put my rose-coloured glasses on.
 Just as we so often do when we look to the past with nostalgia, I was focusing only on the good points of our old property.

 Another reason for moving home can be the breakdown of a relationship.
 Often, the old house has to be sold and any profits split two ways.
 But again, looking back is fruitless—it is better to set your sights on the future instead.
 Creating a new home and filling it with positive energy, while turning away from any bad feelings that might be lingering in your old place, can be very therapeutic.

 Although the neighbourly feel of many communities is arguably disintegrating as busy people keep more and more to themselves, neighbours still matter in that they can influence the way you feel about your home—for good or for bad.

 Those of us who are lucky enough to have friendly relationships with neighbours are likely to feel more content in our surroundings than those who experience hostility or indifference.
 If we have enjoyed the former, then when we move home we may mourn the loss of those neighbours.
 Perhaps we knew we could rely on them in times of need, or we enjoyed friendly chats.
-Perhaps we might even miss their simple greeting upon leaving the house in the morning, or maybe they were even good friends who we socialised with.
+Perhaps we might even miss their simple greeting upon leaving the house in the morning, or maybe they were even good friends whom we socialised with.

 When we moved home, I really missed my neighbours at first.
 Even though we were not close friends, we had still built up a relationship of sorts.
 Our youngest child used to play with theirs, and we had interconnecting gardens that we sometimes shared.
 We were also on good terms with our neighbours on the other side, and the lady across the road brought me a beautiful leaving gift as a thank you for the modelling my son did for the children's hats she makes.
 On top of that, there were at least three other neighbours we would chat to whenever we bumped into one another.
 So, as we left our old house, I felt sad to be leaving all those lovely people behind.